Your cart is empty Not sure what to choose?

 What is F-Phenibut?

-F-Phenibut, also known as Fluorophenibut, is a Phenibut analogue that primarily acts as a potent GABA-B receptor agonist.
-It is frequently researched and discussed by experienced individuals for its potential to support mental calmness, stress management, and improved daytime sociability.
+F-Phenibut (Fluorophenibut) is a fluorinated analogue of Phenibut acting as a potent GABA-B receptor agonist, researched for mental calmness, stress management, and daytime sociability.

 How does F-Phenibut compare with traditional Phenibut?